Patriots' Day and the Flags of Our Forefathers

 Of course, Jefferson also advised, “Love your neighbor as yourself and your country more than yourself.”

-When pondering the deeply held political beliefs of those who errantly embrace statism, without understanding that its terminus is, irrevocably, tyranny, I recall with a smile how kindly Ronald Reagan put it: “The trouble with our liberal friends is not that they’re ignorant; it’s just that they know so much that isn’t so.”
+When pondering the deeply held political beliefs of those who, like my neighbor, errantly embrace statism, without understanding that its terminus is, irrevocably, tyranny, I recall with a smile how kindly Ronald Reagan put it: “The trouble with our liberal friends is not that they’re ignorant; it’s just that they know so much that isn’t so.”

-For the record, I don’t display yard signs or bumper stickers which project political or social virtues, opting instead for action over imagery.
+For the record, I don’t display virtue-signaling yard signs, opting instead for action over imagery.
 (Disclaimer: In recent years a few of my likeminded prankster friends have littered our yard with Obama and Clinton campaign signs — under cover of darkness.
 All such fraternal insults are answered in kind!)

 But make no mistake: I’ll defend my neighbor’s right to post his yard sign.